Checkpoint Charlie: Film

-In the feature film Bridge of Spies, imprisoned American student Frederic Pryor is released at Checkpoint Charlie as part of a deal to trade Pryor and U-2 pilot Francis Gary Powers for convicted Soviet spy Rudolf Abel.
+In the 2015 film Bridge of Spies, imprisoned American student Frederic Pryor is released at Checkpoint Charlie as part of a deal to trade Pryor and U-2 pilot Francis Gary Powers for convicted Soviet spy Rudolf Abel.
 Pryor's release happens offscreen while the trade of Powers for Abel takes place at the Glienicke Bridge.

 It was depicted in the opening scene of the film The Man from U.N.C.L.E (2015).